fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 </summary>

-Sarah knew that her husband, Ibrahim (A.S.), was longing for a child.
-As Allah has mentioned Ibrahim’s (A.S.) dua in Quran:
+Sarah knew that her husband, Ibrahim ﷺ  , was longing for a child.
+As Allah has mentioned Ibrahim’s dua in Quran:

     "O my Lord!
 Grant me a righteous son!"
     So We gave him the good news of a forbearing son.
     Quran, surah Al-Saffat (Those drawn up in Ranks) 37:100-101

-She also knew that she was getting old and may not be able to provide Ibrahim (A.S.) with a child.
-She suggested to Ibrahim (A.S.) that he should marry her servant Hajar and maybe Allah would bless them with a child through her.
-Ibrahim (A.S.) accepted the advice of his beloved wife Sarah and married Hajar.
-It wasn’t long before Ibrahim (A.S.) and Hajar were blessed with a baby boy whom they named Ishmael/Ismail.
-Ibrahim (A.S.) was overjoyed with happiness at the birth of his first son.
+She also knew that she was getting old and may not be able to provide Ibrahim with a child.
+She suggested to Ibrahim ﷺ   that he should marry her servant Hajar and maybe Allah would bless them with a child through her.
+Ibrahim accepted the advice of his beloved wife Sarah and married Hajar.
+It wasn’t long before Ibrahim and Hajar were blessed with a baby boy whom they named Ishmael/Ismail.
+Ibrahim was overjoyed with happiness at the birth of his first son.
 They all celebrated and thanked Allah for such a great and beautiful blessing.
-Some scholars say that Ibrahim (A.S.) was 86 years old at the time of Ismail’s birth.
+Some scholars say that Ibrahim was 86 years old at the time of Ismail’s birth.

 </details><details><summary>